Borgward Hansa 2400

 The Borgward Hansa 2400 was an executive six-cylinder saloon (E-segment) presented in 1951, and manufactured by the Bremen based auto-manufacturer Carl F. W. Borgward GmbH from 1952 until 1959.
 The car was launched as a four-door fastback saloon; a longer-wheelbase notchback version appeared a year later.
 The Hansa 2400 suffered from teething troubles including inadequate brakes and problems with the automatic transmission Borgward developed for it.
-In a small closely contested market, the large Borgwards lost out to less flamboyant models from the German south.
+In a small, closely contested market, the large Borgwards lost out to less flamboyant Mercedes-Benz and BMW models from the German south.